smellslikekeenspirit/smellslikekeenspirit/README.md

 :maple_leaf: In the summer, I'll be at Spotify on one of their Personalization teams.
 Last semester I worked at HubSpot as a software engineering intern on an internal team that develops data analysis tools.

-:sunflower: Currently, I am doing research with National Technical Institute for the Deaf on a project that seeks to identify key prospective features that will help the deaf communicate better with the hearing.
+:sunflower: Currently, I am doing research with National Technical Institute for the Deaf on an NSF-funded project that seeks to identify key prospective features that will help the deaf communicate better with the hearing.

 :hibiscus: I take great interest in reading and writing, both prose and poetry; I am on the editorial team for Signatures, my college’s award-winning yearly magazine.
 Besides that, you can find my writing sprinkled around the virtual realm.
 [Here's](https://medium.com/@priontinasir) one of the places I speak of.